Glyphs & Relics

 Three core player motivations shaped the system.

-Optimizers focused on efficiency and long-term gains.
+Optimizers chased efficiency and long-term gains.

-Collectors cared about completion and ownership.
+Collectors valued completion and ownership.

-Lore Enthusiasts looked for meaning and hero identity.
+Lore-driven players cared about meaning and hero identity.

-The system needed to support fast, confident decisions for all three while allowing depth and personality to emerge over time.
+The system had to support fast, confident decisions across all three while leaving room for deeper expression over time.

 Comp Analysis